-Google Docs: With this tool, your editor can directly add comments in each document.
+Google Docs: With this tool, your editor can directly add comments to each document.
 It is hosted on the cloud so they are saved on Google’s server and there’s no need to save them anywhere else, you can access them whenever you want online.

 Trello: This is a revolutionary tool to manage your inboxes.
-It allows you to organize contents and let your writers upload drafts, comment on the projects and even track the time it takes to accomplish each task.
+It allows you to organize content and let your writers upload drafts, comment on the projects and even track the time it takes to accomplish each task.

-These calendars are big time savers and the most effective ways to supercharge your editorial process.
-It is usually utilized by the content manager or content editor and should include your content goals, important links and the things which are due and when.
+These calendars are big-time savers and the most effective ways to supercharge your editorial process.
+It is usually utilized by the content manager or content editor and should include your content goals, important links, and the things which are due and when.
 There are a variety of free tools available to map out your content calendar.

 Google Calendar: With Google Calendar, there are many templates available, you can download any one or create your own calendar and start filling your content ideas and the marketing goals and objectives your company aims to fulfill.
-The best part is you get the notifications on your phone or desktop when your content is due.
+The best part is you get notifications on your phone or desktop when your content is due.

-Besides the above-mentioned tools and tactics, you can also look out for some content platforms for a robust content management experience.
+Besides the above-mentioned tools and tactics, you can also lookout for some content platforms for a robust content management experience.
 This can help you from beginning to the end – from building an editorial calendar to measuring the progress of production to publication and performance and more.

-Although, these tools and calendars are effective, time-saving and give you a complete perspective of your content development process, what you’ll really need is to be focused on each task and distribute the work load among the team wisely and allocate tasks when you’re overloaded with work.
+Although, these tools and calendars are effective, time-saving, and give you a complete perspective of your content development process, what you’ll really need is to be focused on each task and distribute the workload among the team wisely and allocate tasks when you’re overloaded with work.
 After all, management is something you’ll have to intelligently deal with to harness the persuasive power of your content – The King.